risk-first/website/docs/thinking/Consider-Payoff.md

 So, "Do The Simplest Thing That Could Possibly Work" is really a helpful guideline for Navigating the [Risk Landscape](../risks/Risk-Landscape.md), but this analysis shows clearly where it's left wanting:

- - _Don't_ do the simplest thing if there are other things with a better [Payoff](../thinking/Glossary.md#payoff) available.
+ - _Don't_ do the simplest thing if there are other things with a better [Expected Value](../thinking/Glossary.md#expected-value) available.

 An example of where this might be the case, think about how you might write a big, complex function (I'm thinking of a function to process interest accrual), but pick your own example).
 The _simplest thing_ might be to just write a single function and a few unit tests for it.
 However, a slightly _less simple thing_ that would work might be to decompose the function into multiple steps, each with its own unit tests.
 Perhaps you might have a step which calculates the number of days where interest is due (working days, avoiding bank holidays), another step that considers repayments, a step that works out different interest rates and so on.